itSubeDibesh/Inventory_Management/ReadMe.md

 1. Go to the cloned Directory
 1. Run `mvnw package` for __windows__ or `./mvnw package` for __mac__.
 This will create Jar file inside `target` sub-directory.
 1. Go inside `target` sub-directory
 1. Now run the jar file in there.
-Use command java -jar name.jar [ name is the name of your created jar file.]
+Use command `java -jar walmart-0.0.1.jar` [walmart-0.0.1 is the name of your created jar file.]
 1. Your application Should be running at port printed on your terminal.

 ## __Database Selection__